Reslan-Tinawi/COVID-19-Visualization/README.md

 # COVID-19-Visualization
-Visualization of the novel corona virsu
+Visualization of the novel corona virus